mhf93/imgplyr/README.md

 - All Effects and their sub-settings (shadow, glow, gradient map, threshold, dither)
 - Transitions and their durations
 - Animated GIFs mode and GIF filter
+- Perform Mode settings: BPM/IPM, pattern size, all bar modes, and restart preference
 - Screenshot folder
 - All custom keybindings

 The file is plain JSON and can be opened in any text editor.

 ### Import Session Settings…
 Loads a `.imgplyr` file and applies all settings to the current session.
 Local folders and the overlay image are re-validated for existence, Are.na channels are re-fetched live, and anything not found is listed in a summary dialog.
 Keybindings are applied immediately and saved.
 All menus and checkbuttons update to reflect the restored state.
+Perform Mode settings are restored and the pattern is ready to use.

 ### Open Current Image in Folder
 Opens the folder containing the currently displayed image in your system file browser, with the image selected where supported.